JPLMLIA/vercye_ops/docs/docs/Vercye/apsim.md

-APSIM is an agricultural modelling framework that can simulate a variety of biophysical processes for differen crops.
+APSIM is an agricultural modelling framework that can simulate a variety of biophysical processes for different crops.

-VeRCYe relies on the APSIMX framework for generating various simulations in a realistic range.
+VeRCYe relies on the APSIM Next-Gen framework for generating various simulations in a realistic range of input parameters (management practices, soils, water, etc. ).

-**TODO needs to be updates - currently only copied Mark instructions, but they are incomplete**

 ### Installing APSIMX
 Visit [https://www.apsim.info](https://www.apsim.info) and make sure you have the proper license.